kennytilton/MatrixJS/README.md

                :class (c? (when (=== label todoRoute.v) // see below for todoRoute.v
                              "selected"))} label))))
 ````
 What is that `c?` creature? `c?` is short for "formulaic cell".
-The code body of `c?` will run initially and again when any of its dependencies change.
-Here, each time the user changes the filter/route by clicking an item, all three items' formulas will be re-evaluated to produce a new value for the `class` attribute of that item.
-An `on-change` callback provided by `Tag` will automatically update the corresponding DOM element's `classList`, completing the loop from user action to Matrix dataflow and back to the browser DOM.
+The code body of `c?` will run initially and then again when any of its dependencies change.
+Here, each time the user changes the filter/route by clicking an item, all three items' formulae will be re-evaluated to decide if the "selected" class is appropriate.
+An `on-change` observer callback provided by `Tag` will automatically update the corresponding DOM element's `classList`, completing the loop from user action to Matrix dataflow and back to the browser DOM.

 But we left something out.
 Where did we subscribe to the route (and where is the route stored)?
 Second question first: it is stored in a global input Cell:
 ````javascript
 const todoRoute = cI( 'All');
 ````
 `cI` is short for "input cell".
-The models we build in Matrix involve run mostly (90%) on formulaic `c?` cells, but it cannot be formulae all the way down.
+The models we build in Matrix run mostly (90%) on formulaic `c?` cells, but it cannot be formulae all the way down.
 Input cells allow procedural code to feed our models, just as on-change observers let our models act outside the matrix, if only to update the real browser DOM.

 As for *where* we subscribed, nothing explicit is necessary: simply reading the value (`(=== label todoRoute.v)` above) transparently establishes the subscription.
-Speaking of transparency, let us complete the circle and see how the "input" route gets fed and published.
-Here is our routing code in its entirety:
+Speaking of transparency, let us complete the circle and see how the "input" route gets fed into the matrix.
+Here is our routing code:
 ````javascript
 Router({'/completed': ()=> todoRoute.v = 'Completed',
         '/active': ()=>  todoRoute.v = 'Active',